se-edu/guides/tutorials/ab3AddRemark.md

 <panel header="Writing tests">

 We will also write tests to ensure that the changes are working as expected.
 You will find the implementation details of these tests in panels like this one.
-For more information about JUnit, refer to the documentation [here](https://junit.org/junit5/docs/current/user-guide/).
+For more information about JUnit, refer to [this](http://se-education.org/guides/tutorials/junit.html).
 </panel>

 ## Create a new `remark` command